movapages/jam-architecting/README.md

 #### 2. Event Booking System Overview

-The overall flowchart of main processes to be implemented looks as followin (see the diagram below):
+The overall flowchart of main processes to be implemented with the application looks as following (see the diagram below):

 ![Process List](Event%20Booking%20System%20Structure%20Flowchart.png)

 #### 3. DBs & Data Models

+Redis DB interconnectivity fits in Next.js capabilities with the mediation of [redis](https://www.npmjs.com/package/redis) package.
+However, it may be useful even with Redis to implement kind of caching mechanism, if the need arises.

 ##### ___Redis DB Basic structure___